Popular Cars with RB Engine

 Market Reception

-The Stagea never gained the widespread fame of the Skyline GT-Rs, but among those in the know, it’s a cult classic.
-It’s perfect for someone like me who appreciates a car that flies under the radar but has the heart of a lion.
+Although the Stagea never achieved the widespread fame of the Skyline GT-Rs, it remains a cult classic among enthusiasts.
+It’s ideal for those who appreciate a car that flies under the radar but packs a powerful punch.

 Nissan Laurel